Mgit125/Data-Professional-Survey---Power-BI-Project/README.md

 ### Conclusion

 The survey findings highlight the growing importance of salary, work-life balance, and company culture in attracting and retaining top data professionals.
 By addressing these key areas, companies can create a more positive and fulfilling work environment for their data teams.

+## Author - Srinivas

+This project is part of my portfolio, highlighting the Power BI skills crucial for data analyst roles.
+If you have any questions, feedback, or are interested in collaborating, please don’t hesitate to reach out!